Saturday, February 13, 2016

 the 800 years of muslim and 200 years of english occupation where the indian culture & education were systematically destroyed (e.g. koran schools instead of former universities) have turned a highly developed and highly educated nation into a nation of analphabets. in time of indian independence in 1947 there have been approximately 80% analphabets. today less than 30%, i think.

-holy cows? the cow is a symbol of a mother
+holy cows? the cow is a symbol of a mother and you will find many of them walking freely in the streets

 indian life expectancy? men 63 & women 66 (or similar), which is significantly lower than in western europe (germany 78 & 83)

-anyway, if you asked me, at our jorney all my india cliches have fulfilled :-): maharajas, beggars, dirty roads + cities, colorful clothed people, elephants, camels, train trip, crazy temples (e.g. a rat temple and even a holy motorcycle temple somewhere on the road), boat trip, bicycle rickshaw, kamasutra, taj mahal, tigers in a natural reserve, meditation, yoga class, ayurveda, fakir, holy cows, spirituality, ... :-)
+anyway, if you asked me, at our jorney all my india cliches have fulfilled 😉: maharajas, beggars, dirty roads + cities, colorful clothed people, elephants, camels, train trip, crazy temples (e.g. a rat temple and even a holy motorcycle temple somewhere on the road), boat trip, bicycle rickshaw, kamasutra, taj mahal, tigers in a natural reserve, meditation, yoga class, ayurveda, fakir, holy cows, spirituality, ...

-our stops (taken from our travel agency's tour vital website and journey description here): delhi - mandawa - bikaner - rat temple karni mata in deshnoke (bikaner) - jaisalmer - jodhpur - luni - jain temple in ranakpur - udaipur - bambora (bamora) - jaipur - amber - sawaimadhopur - tiger reserve ranthambore (ranthambhore) - bharatpur - fatehpur sikri agra - delhi
+our stops taken from our travel agency's tour vital website and journey description here: delhi - mandawa - bikaner - rat temple karni mata in deshnoke (bikaner) - jaisalmer - jodhpur - luni - jain temple in ranakpur - udaipur - bambora (bamora) - jaipur - amber - sawaimadhopur - tiger reserve ranthambore (ranthambhore) - bharatpur - fatehpur sikri - agra - delhi

 view some impressions: